ukersn/PotionCraftAutoGarden/README.md

 You can find the configuration file com.ukersn.plugin.AutoGarden.cfg in the directory "Potion Craft\BepInEx\config" after running the game for the first time to modify the settings.
 >
 > Actually, I recommend using the following configuration.
-This way, every day when you wake up, it will automatically and quickly harvest and water plants, and harvest crystals:
+This way, every day when you wake up, it will automatically and quickly harvest and water plants, and harvest crystals:<br>
+>
-> **EnableQuickHarvestWater = true**
+> **EnableQuickHarvestWater = true**<br>
+>
 > **AutoHarvestWaterOnWakeUp = true**
+>

+# My Other Projects
+[Recipe Book Button Fix][1]: Used to fix a bug where, after playing the game for a long time, the clickable area of the recipe book button becomes larger, overlapping other buttons.

 -----